-It may seem as if everyone is heading to the North Carolina coast this summer, but with 300 miles of barrier island beaches to choose from, the destinations vary.
+With 300 miles of barrier-island beaches to choose from, North Carolina's coastal destinations vary.
 From the Outer Banks in the north to the Brunswick Islands in the south, here are five cities and towns – with riverfronts and beaches – where you'll wish you could stay all summer.

-You’ll discover that our coastal cities and towns such as New Bern are filled with acclaimed restaurants and wineries.
-Dine al fresco at Persimmons Waterfront Restaurant, overlooking the Neuse River, or at Christoph’s on the Water, where you can people-watch as boats pull in and out of the dock.
+You’ll discover that our coastal cities and towns like New Bern are filled with acclaimed restaurants and wineries.
+Dine al fresco at Persimmons Waterfront Restaurant, overlooking the Neuse River.
 Fill your days with visits to Tryon Palace and the North Carolina History Center, wander through the spectacular gardens, historic homes and quaint shops of downtown, and stop by the birthplace of Pepsi-Cola.
-Plus, near New Bern, Lake Road Winery

 Indulge all your senses in Wilmington and its island beaches.
 Downtown is an experience all its own, from the streets lined with restaurants, bars and shops, to the scenic Riverwalk where you can catch boat tours along the Cape Fear River.
 Among the many places you'll want to eat are The George on the Riverwalk, for incomparable views; Fork N Cork, a small dining spot that’s big on taste; and Caprice Bistro, a perfect date night choice.
 Plus, at any moment, you can take a 20- to 30-minute drive to one of the three nearby beaches: Wrightsville Beach, Carolina Beach, Kure Beach – or stay at the beach and make the reverse trip to the city.

-5 Leave Your Worries Behind: Bald Head IslandBrunswick IslandsSee on map
+3 Leave Worries Behind: Bald Head IslandBrunswick IslandsSee on map